 Prior to joining the staff at Northwestern in 1997, Chan spent one year as an assistant coach at Kent State.
 The Golden Flashes experienced an impressive season under his guidance, as they notched a 20-12 overall record and had their first winning record in the Mid-American Conference at 10-7.

 During his time as a student at Florida, Chan also served as an undergraduate assistant coach for Florida's Lady Gator varsity program, which won four SEC titles and advanced to one Sweet 16, one Elite Eight and two Final Fours.

 Chan also is an accomplished athlete, having played on the University of Florida men's club team from 1991-95.
 During his time as a Gator, Florida won four-consecutive conference titles and made back-to-back appearances in the National Collegiate Club Final Four.
 In his senior season, Chan earned conference Player of the Year honors, All North/South Region accolades, and was a National Intramural-Recreational Sports Association (NIRSA) second-team All-American.
 In addition, he was named to the NIRSA All-Tournament team after leading Florida to the national championship match and a 30-6 season record.
 He closed out his career second in career kills (1,104) and digs (435), and first in aces (103).
 Chan's name also appears 21 times in the Florida record books for various match, season and career superlatives.

 Chan graduated from Florida in 1995, with a bachelor of science degree in microbiology and cell science.
 He currently resides in Evanston, Ill., and is married to the former Maren Witzel, a three-year letterwinner at outside hitter for Michigan State.
-The Chans have a daughter, Elinor.
+The Chans have two daughters, Elinor and Casey.